 Schools across the country are working hard to improve school nutrition.

-School meals should include more fruits, vegetables, and whole grains, low-fat milk instead of high-fat milk, sensible limits on calories, and less unhealthy fats and salt, and healthier snacks and beverages.
+Thanks to the Healthy, Hunger Free-Kids Act of 2010 (see case study here), school meals should include more fruits, vegetables, and whole grains, low-fat milk instead of high-fat milk, sensible limits on calories, and less unhealthy fats and salt, and healthier snacks and beverages.
 With one out of every three children overweight or obese and 31 million children participating in the National School Lunch Program, these improvements are a key strategy for supporting children’s health.

 Nearly all schools are meeting the updated nutrition standards for school lunch, but there is still more work to do to ensure all kids have access to healthy, appealing food throughout school campuses.
 Below are resources and ideas to help you join this effort and support healthier school food: